nightcycle/data-tree/README.md

 - DISPLAY_NAME: the user's current display name
 - USER_NAME: the user's account name
 - USER_ID: the user's id
+- GUID: a 32 character unique string usable for identification

 You can't use them in any keys (your type structure must be static in this ense), but you can use them in values.
 You'll see examples in the following sections.
 In order for a tag to be recognized you need to wrap it in curly brackets, for example: "{USER_NAME}".